thelittlewonder/wind/README.md

 Change Playback speed of videos on InteractionDesign.org in realtime.

 ## Controls
-- Increase Speed using -/_
+- Increase Speed using - or _
-- Decrease Speed using +/=
+- Decrease Speed using + or =